PrashamTrivedi/AWS_C002_Notes/loadBalancing.md

 - Provision (Upto max level) or Terminate(Upto min level) instances to keep the desired level.
 - Provision and termination can be done manually or automatically using **scaling policies**.
 - ASG tries to distribute in all AZs
-    - E.g. When our desired need is 6 targets, and we have three AZs, ASG tries put two targets in each AZ.
+    - E.g. When our desired need is 6 targets, and we have three AZs, ASG tries to put two targets in each AZ.
 - Three types of scaling policies
     - No Scaling: Manual
     - Scheduled scaling: Scale up or down based on time